dabeaz/curio/README.rst

 Talks Related to Curio
 ----------------------

-Most of the principles behind Curio's design and general issues related to async programming have been described in various conference talks and tutorials:
+Concepts related to Curio's design and general issues related to async programming have been described by Curio's creator in various conference talks and tutorials:

 * `Build Your Own Async <https://www.youtube.com/watch?v=Y4Gt3Xjd7G8>`_, Workshop talk by David Beazley at PyCon India, 2019.